List of Arrested Development characters: Michael Bluth

 Michael Bluth (played by Jason Bateman) is the second oldest Bluth son and the main protagonist of Arrested Development.
 He is the father of George Michael Bluth and widower to Tracey Bluth.
 In season 3, it is revealed that there is a typo on his birth certificate, which reads Nichael Bluth.
-Michael's wife Tracey died of ovarian cancer two years prior to the first season.
-Possibly as a result of this, he is very close to his son, George Michael, which is shown partly because, whenever an opportunity to spend more time with his son presents itself to him, he will jump at it (although this time is almost always immediately interrupted).
-Michael is often reluctant to date, thinking that his son would disapprove, and most of his relationships have featured misunderstandings or outright deception.
-His wife's death is usually the subject of tasteless and unaware jokes made by his family members.
+Michael's wife Tracey died of ovarian cancer two years before the first season.
 His role in the story is that he is the one son who has no choice but to keep the family together, and he serves as the straight man in the comedy series.
 Throughout the original run of the show, Michael is consistently the de facto president of the Bluth Company after his father's arrest.
-He is the only main character who appears in every episode of season 4, making him the only character to appear in every episode of the series.
+He is the only main character who appears in every episode of the series.